torchbox/tbxforms/README.md

 CRISPY_TEMPLATE_PACK = "tbx"
 ```

-There are two optional settings which will either allow or prevent HTML from
+There are two optional settings which will control whether HTML is rendered for
-being used in a form's `label` or `help_text` - the default is set to `False`,
+a field's `label` and `help_text`.
+The defaults are set to `False`
-which prevents HTML from being used:
+(which escapes the HTML and prevents it from being rendered):

 ```python
 TBXFORMS_ALLOW_HTML_LABEL = False